Can you still enter this race?

 The nearest hotel to the race venue is the 4-star Park Avenue Hotel.
 The 3-star Premier Inn,Titanic is also close by.
 There are a number of other hotels available.
 Go to VisitBelfast.com.
 There are also B and B guesthouses in the area and Air B and B houses available.
 There is student accommodation available at the Queen’s Elms Village.

 The 24-hr race is run by the Local Organising Committee of Left Field.
 It has been awarded a gold label from the world governing body, the IAU.
 National Championship status from Athletics Ireland,a race Permit from UK Athletics; and the race will be run under rules established by the Road Runners Club and recognised by UKA.

 If I have a complaint who do I take it to?

 The Race referee will be the first port of call for any complaints .Thereafter, there will be a Jury of Appeal if any complainant is not satisfied with the Race Referee’s decision.

 Doping Control at the race?

-World Age-Group or National records do not need doping control to go forward to the IAU for ratification.
-However, an athlete attempting a world record should inform the organisers of their intention well in advance of the race.
+Although World Age-Group or National records do not need doping control to go forward to the IAU for ratification, there will be a doping control.An athlete attempting a world record should inform the organisers of their intention well in advance of the race.

 Got a Question